 - around six support visits to the school from the Mastery Readiness Lead

 - regular development workshops (for the maths lead, one other teacher and sometimes also the head) with other local schools on the programme.

-After completing the Mastery Readiness Programme (usually a year), schools are prioritised for a place on the high-profile Teaching for Mastery Programme with their Maths Hub, where they benefit from two further years of support.
+Completing the Mastery Readiness Programme usually takes a year.
+After this, schools are prioritised for a place on the high-profile Teaching for Mastery Programme with their Maths Hub.
+As part of this programme, they benefit from two further years of support.

-- Download or print a flyer (PDF) for the Programme.
+- Download or print a flyer for the programme.

-- If your school might benefit from participation in the expanding Mastery Readiness Programme, or you’d like to know more, please email Emma Patman or Elizabeth Lambert.
+- If your school would benefit from participation in the expanding Mastery Readiness Programme, or you’d like to know more, please email Emma Patman or Elizabeth Lambert.